GeorgeDaoud3/Fusion_event/README.md

   0            , 2058.72664   , 540
   0            , 0            , 1
 ```

+Each lidar is mounted above the center of its vehicle by 1.7 meter.
+The camera as well is mounted 1.5 meters above the center.
+Both are perfectly directed forward towards the front of the vehicle parallel to the road level.

 ## Dataset Description

 The [/data/input](/data/input) folder contains a JSON metadata file for each scene.
 Each JSON file contains the following information